Nicholaswogan/VolcGases/README.md

 # Volcano-Speciation
 This program calculates the speciation of gases produced by volcano by solving gas-melt and gas-gas equilibrium.
-The model is explained in the Jupyter notebook file titled "Explanation_of_model," and also in "methods_github.pdf".
-Note that "methods_github.pdf" is a rough draft, yet it should still be understandable.
+The model is explained in the Jupyter notebook file titled "Explanation_of_model," and also in "methods_updated.pdf".
+Note that "methods_updated.pdf" is a rough draft, yet it should still be understandable.

 "functions.py" contains the master function "solve_gases" which calculates gas-melt and gas-gas equilibrium.